bigbitbus/bigbitbus.github.io/_posts/2020-09-11-Ten-Things-You-Can-Do-With-B3Console-Today.md

 published:  true
 ---

+Here are 10 things you can do with the [B3Console](https://b3console.bigbitbus.com) today, and some reasons why you may want to try it out.

 1. *Compare VMs.*
 You can compare the specifications and prices of virtual machines across the 5 cloud providers we support: GCP, AWS, Azure, Alibaba and Linode.